 Updates are crucial for any digital solution – everyone knows that.
-But not everyone realizes how detrimental a failure to regularly update can be, especially when it comes to WordPress website updates.
+But not everyone realizes how detrimental a failure to update regularly can be, especially when it comes to WordPress updates.

 It can cause a host of problems across your website, some of which may be obvious while others are not.

-WordPress is the most commonly used CMS and accounts for nearly 60% of all active sites based on a CMS, and over one-third of all existing websites.
-It’s also an open-source software, with an incredibly active community.
+WordPress is the most commonly used CMS and accounts for nearly 75% of all active sites based on a CMS and over one-third of all existing websites.
+It’s also open-source software with an incredibly active community.

 With over 56,000 free plugins and 2,500 themes, the number of options and customization can be overwhelming – even for the digitally-savvy users.

 Further, the sheer amount of updates (on average, 2-3 major and minor releases per month) can make it difficult to ensure that you are using the latest version.
 But the effort to perform regular updates is well worth it for several reasons.

 Perhaps the most significant benefit of performing regular WordPress updates is the enhanced security that is provided.
 Since WordPress is so popular, it is also a frequent target for hackers.

 "See How My Team at White Peak Can Drive Tons of Traffic to Your Site"

 - SEO - unlock massive amounts of traffic from Google.